top of page

 Color mechanic

-I designed it mainly for its narrative and artistic aspect, having these wow moments when revealing the colors of a district.
+I designed it mainly for its narrative and stylistic aspect, having these wow moments when revealing the colors of a district.
 I also used it to justify activating mechanism such as doors when colored.

 We loved the symbolism of bringing life back by coloring the world and therefore reactiving things.